yukichong1998/less-vacant-places-more-green-spaces/README.md

 ```

 Project Interaction:
-1. Choose are parameter from the drop down to display on the choropleth map
+1. Choose a parameter from the drop down to display on the choropleth map.
+If "Health Risk Score" is selected, the user may choose at least two health indicators to be included in the computation of the composite health risk score.
-2. Choose a neighborhood from the drop down to display on the scatterplot map
+2. Choose a neighborhood from the drop down to display on the scatterplot map.
-3. Choose a 2nd neighborbood from the drop down to create bar charts comparing the 2 selected neighborhoods
+3. Choose a 2nd neighborbood from the drop down to create bar charts comparing the 2 selected neighborhoods.